The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 NFP is permitted only because nothing is done to prevent conception.
 But this is ludicrous!
 Couples use NFP precisely with the intention of making love without conceiving a child.
 There is nothing “natural” about the process.
 Each morning the mucus is checked and the basal temperature is taken.
 By so doing, the couple can determine when ovulation takes place.
 Five days after this, the “safe period” begins and lasts for eight to fifteen days.
 These are the days chosen to make love.
 The whole business of NFP, therefore, it terribly contrived and quite artificial.
 For those who are using NFP to have good sex without risking hellfire, the effort seems to pay off.

 Some advocates even explain that periods of complete abstinence followed by periods of unlimited sex “brings them into the mood of recalling their honeymoon period that following their abstinence leading up to marriage.”
 I can relate to that.
-What I can’t relate to is the fact that, for women, their mucus is slippery (they are wet) and their desire is high just at the time that ovulation is taking place.
-If this is a normal aspect of female fertility, then the God who created women’s fertility cycle surely wanted to promote both the heightened sexual desire and the heightened pleasure enabled by the slippery mucus.
-But, according to the designers of NFP, the sexual pleasure of women is seemingly not all that important[xxvii] and God’s design for increased arousal at ovulation can be ignored.
-This is another reason why NFP is “unnatural.”
+What I can’t relate to is how the zealots for NFM completely overlook the natural fact that, for women, their mucus is slippery (they are wet) and their desire is high just at the time that ovulation is taking place.
+If this is a normal aspect of female fertility, then the God who created women’s fertility cycle was surely promoting both the heightened sexual desire and the heightened pleasure enabled by the slippery mucus.
+But, according to the designers of NFP, the sexual pleasure of women is seemingly not all that important[xxvii] and God’s design for increased arousal at the time of ovulation can be ignored.
+This is another grave reason why NFP is so completely “unnatural.”

 How the Bishops Promote NFP